Kansas State vs. Montana State Predictions & Picks - NCAA Tournament First Round

 Kansas State vs. Montana State Predictions & Picks: Spread, Total - NCAA Tournament First Round

-Friday's contest features the Kansas State Wildcats (23-9) and the Montana State Bobcats (25-9) matching up at Greensboro Coliseum (on March 17) at 9:40 PM ET.
-This matchup, according to our computer prediction, will result in a 75-67 win for Kansas State.
+Friday's game between the Kansas State Wildcats (23-9) and Montana State Bobcats (25-9) squaring off at Greensboro Coliseum has a projected final score of 75-67 (according to our computer prediction) in favor of Kansas State, who is listed as the favorite by our model.
+The game will tip off at 9:40 PM ET on March 17.

-According to our computer prediction, Montana State should cover the spread, which currently sits at 8.5.
-The two teams are projected to go over the 139.5 over/under.
+According to our computer prediction, Kansas State projects to cover the 7.5-point spread in its matchup versus Montana State.
+The over/under is currently listed at 139.5, and the two teams are projected to exceed it.

 Kansas State vs. Montana State Game Info & Odds